greglook/inadynr53/README.md

 | `DYNR53_HTTP_ADDRESS` | IP address to bind the HTTP server to.
 | `DYNR53_HTTP_PORT`    | TCP port to bind the HTTP server to.
 | `DYNR53_STATE_DIR`    | Directory for persisting state between runs.
+| `DYNR53_TARGETS_FILE` | Path to a file containing tab-separated hostname and address pairs to set as DNS targets.

 The AWS credentials are resolved using the
 [default provider chain](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials-chain.html#credentials-default),